dirtshell/amelia_viewer/README.md

    * Give a simple diagnostic / control application that can be launched
 * ~~Add application menu~~
 * ~~Reorganize code so we don't have a ton of JS code in `index.html`~~
-* Rewrite FPS and Mbps calculation code
-* Write a Ricoh Theta to allow for 4K @ 30 FPS
+* Write a Ricoh Theta plugin to allow for 4K @ 30 FPS
 * ~~Method for stopping a stream~~
-* Method to detect the stream disconnecting
+* Method to detect the stream disconnecting (0 fps for ~3s?)
     * Be sure to emit event when we DC
     * Stop recording when we DC
+    * When Notify user in A-Frame
-* Auto reset video stream when resolution changes
+* ~~Auto reset video stream when resolution changes~~
-* Add recording feature
+* ~~Add recording feature~~
-* Actually test with Occulus lol
+* ~~Actually test with Occulus lol~~
 * Use `const myEvent = new Event(EVENT_NAME)` instead of creating them everytime
 * Change bitrate of recorded video based on resolution and FPS
+* Add [blinking recording](http://jsfiddle.net/rmq6Lt3g/1/) icon to A-Frame to say when we are recording
+* Light up the setting titles when we are editign their value
+* Add message in upper right hand of aframe view saying we are either LIVE (streaming from Theta) or PLAYBACK (playing an uploaded video)
+* Replace the playback buttons with play / stop icons
+* change the ids of all the "download_dir" stuff to "upload_file" or something
+* Add playback functionality using uploaded video
+    * Select file to playback
+    * Create side-menu for local playback
+        * Select file
+        * Start playback btn
+        * Stop playback btn
+    * When you are playing back disable the `Apply` and `Connect` buttons